 4. Task B2: Developing Strategic Options

 4.1 Options development

 The first stage in the Minerals and Waste Local Plan Review process was a 'call for mineral extraction sites' in July 2017.
-The first public consultation stage is the 'Initial Consultation'.
+A 'call for waste management sites' took place in January 2019.